ez-md/Writeups/Lazy_Admin-THM/README.md

 - After doing some research, it looks like we can upload PHP in the 'Ads' section and pop a reverse shell by visiting that page.

-- I went with the php reverse shell provied by Kali linux in ```/usr/share/webshells/php/php-reverse-shell.php```
+- I went with the php reverse shell provided by Kali linux in ```/usr/share/webshells/php/php-reverse-shell.php```
     - Make sure to change the ip and port to your local machine.

 - Copy the content of php-reverse-shell.php and paste it into the webpage.
 Name it whatever you want (don not add .php, it will automatically get added).
 Click done.